An

 Skills and knowledge only go so far.

 To navigate life, kids need more.
 They need to face challenges, adapt when plans change, and act independently.
-That’s why Lumos dedicates four full weeks each year to Expeditions.
+That’s why Lumos dedicates three full weeks each year to Expeditions.

 Inspired by Kurt Hahn, founder of Outward Bound, we share his belief: There is more in us than we know.
 Our expeditions are designed to prove that.
 These are experiences that push kids in the moment but stay with them for life.
 They build confidence and lasting friendships.